Aarhus University Seal

 Course responsible: Helle Alsted Søndergaard

 The course is designed to give students hands-on experience in working with the innovation process, using the principles of Design Thinking.
-Student groups will work on real life challenges formulated by companies and experience the ups and downs of the innovation process, enabling them to reflect on the challenges and opportunities of innovation work.
+Student groups will work on real life challenges formulated by companies and experience the ups and downs of the innovation process, enabling reflection on the challenges and opportunities of innovation work.

-Topics include: The Design Thinking process, methods for identifying customer needs, creativity constraints, value proposition, ideation techniques, prototype development and testing, business models.
+Topics include: Design Thinking, methods for identifying customer needs, value proposition design, ideation techniques, business models, prototype development and testing, as well as the use of generative AI in the innovation process.

 Research Methods (10 ECTS)